CVSSP/perceptual-study-source-separation/site/_pages/training_quality/index.md

 should rate the **sound quality** of the test sounds by comparing them with the reference sound.

+**Sound quality** relates to the amount of artefacts or distortions that you can perceive.

+These can be heard as tone-like additions, abrupt changes in loudness, or missing parts of the audio.

 - Click the **Reference** button to play the reference sound.
 - Click the **Stop** button to stop playback.
 This will also reset the start position.
 - Use the slider buttons to listen to the different test sounds.